wortwart/react-native-atom-reader/README.md

 This is a emo project with React Native to view and filter an Atom/RSS feed.
 Currently, it has only been tested with Android smartphones and the Atom feed of [heise online](https://heise.de/), but it should also work on iOS and other standards compliant Atom newsfeeds.

+This project was created for a tutorial in [c't Magazin](https://ct.de/) which will appear in autumn 2017.

 ![App Screenshot](./screenshot.png)

 The app displays all feed entries, opens them in the browser on touch, and allows entries to be filtered according to the user's text input (not case-sensitive).
 The button on the top right resets the filter.
 Pulling refreshes the feed data.